Fishing report: Enjoy free fishing over Father's Day weekend

 Wyoming

 Beartooth Lakes — The lakes are open and fishing well below 9,000 feet.
-Dries: Zebra Midges, Bow-tie Midges, Elk Hair Caddis and Parachute Adams, Royal Wulff’s.
+Dries: Zebra Midges, Bow-tie Midges, Elk-Hair Caddis and Parachute Adams, Royal Wulff.
 Soft Hackle Nymphs in black, gray and tan are also found successful.
 Streamers: Woolly Buggers or Slumpbusters. — North Fork Anglers, Cody

 Clarks Fork — The water flows are coming down and the clarity is improving.
 Tributaries that are still high and stained are Sunlight, Crandall Lake and Crazy Creeks.
 Anglers should fish the higher elevation lakes until the runoff is over. — North Fork Anglers, Cody.